Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Introduction

+Nevertheless, most existing frequency-aware methods primarily exploit spectral information at the feature-extraction or feature-enhancement level.
+Although these strategies can improve representation learning, they do not necessarily impose an explicit structural constraint on decoder outputs, where object boundaries, topology, and final mask geometry are reconstructed.
+In particular, phase-based guidance during training remains underexplored, and existing architectures rarely establish a feedback mechanism between decoder predictions and spectral properties.
+This limits their ability to directly regularize boundary continuity, suppress unstable residual responses, and improve decoder-level structural consistency.
+These observations motivate a complementary and more principled integration of spectral priors within the segmentation pipeline, ideally in a way that informs both attention formation and optimization dynamics while supporting spatial-semantic representation learning across scales.

-To address these limitations, we propose \textbf{Phi-SegNet}, a frequency-aware segmentation framework that actively integrates spectral reasoning into the attention pathway and supervision process of the model.
-First, we introduce a \textit{Bi-Feature Mask Former (BFMF)} module that modulates encoder features through learnable spectral and semantic fusion, promoting multi-scale integration.
-Second, to enhance the boundary refinement capability, we propose a \textit{Reverse Fourier Attention (R$\mathcal{F}$A)} mechanism that filters reverse attention maps in the frequency domain, selectively suppressing noise while preserving structure-aligned low-frequency content.
-Finally, we incorporate a novel \textit{phase-integrated supervision loss}, which guides phase alignment between the prediction and ground truth masks in the Fourier domain, offering structure-aware training that complements pixel-wise loss functions.
-These three modules collectively enable Phi-SegNet to optimize jointly over spatial and spectral cues.
-Extensive evaluations across five distinct medical imaging modalities, i.e., ultrasound, X-ray, endoscopy, histology, and MRI, demonstrate the superiority of Phi-SegNet over state-of-the-art spatial and dual-domain models in both accuracy and boundary fidelity.
+To address these limitations, we propose \textbf{Phi-SegNet}, a frequency-aware segmentation framework that couples multi-scale spatial-semantic feature learning with spectral reasoning in the attention pathway and supervision process.
+First, we introduce a \textit{Bi-Feature Mask Former (BFMF)} module that fuses adjacent encoder features to reduce the semantic gap between low-level spatial detail and high-level contextual information, providing the decoder with coherent multi-scale representations.
+Second, we propose a \textit{Reverse Fourier Attention (R$\mathcal{F}$A)} mechanism that refines decoder features by filtering reverse attention maps in the frequency domain, selectively suppressing unstable residual responses while preserving spatially coherent regions that require refinement.
+Finally, we incorporate a novel \textit{phase-integrated supervision loss}, which enforces Fourier phase alignment between phase-conditioned decoder features and the ground-truth mask, offering a structural constraint that complements the spatial pixel-wise loss.
+These components collectively enable Phi-SegNet to exploit both spatial and spectral cues for robust, boundary-preserving segmentation.
+Extensive evaluations across five distinct medical imaging modalities, i.e., ultrasound, X-ray, endoscopy, histology, and MRI, demonstrate the superiority of Phi-SegNet over state-of-the-art spatial-domain, frequency-domain, and dual-domain models in terms of overall segmentation performance and boundary fidelity.